MISP/misp-modules/README.md

 - Create a Host-Only adapter in VirtualBox
 - Set your Misp OVA to that Host-Only adapter
 - Start the virtual machine
-- Get the IP address of the virutal machine
+- Get the IP address of the virtual machine
 - SSH into the machine (Login info on training page)
 - Go into the misp-modules directory